dynamite324/Disease-predictor/README.md

 # Heart Disease Predictor 🩺❤️

 Welcome to the Heart Disease Predictor project!
 This Python-based application leverages machine learning to predict the likelihood of heart disease based on various health parameters.
-Early prediction can be crucial for timely intervention and better health outcomes.
+Early prediction can be crucial for timely intervention and better health outcomes..

 🌟 Introduction
 This project provides a straightforward and efficient way to assess the risk of heart disease.
 By inputting relevant patient data, the system processes this information using a trained machine learning model to provide a prediction: whether the individual is likely to have heart disease or not.
 This tool aims to assist in preliminary risk assessment, though it's important to remember that it is not a substitute for professional medical diagnosis.